Skip to content

 1. Slipway creates an archive using git archive

-2. Only tracked files are included
+2. Only tracked files are included (untracked files and .gitignore entries are excluded)

 Requirements